open-rmf/rmf_deployment_template/README.md

 sudo bash -c "echo $(kubectl get svc rmf-infra-ingress-nginx-controller -n infra -o jsonpath="{.spec.clusterIP}") rmf.test >> /etc/hosts"
 ```

-## Setup SSL certifications
+### Setup SSL certifications

-### Internet
+#### Installation on public cloud
-If you are deploying on the internet, letsencrypt provides an easy way of obtaining
+If you are deploying on the internet (eg. Cloud VM / managed cluser / etc), letsencrypt provides an easy way of obtaining SSL certificates
-SSL certificates
 ```bash
 # IMPORTANT: Before you proceed to the next steps, make sure your DNS is indeed setup
 # and resolving; this is to avoid hitting letsencrypt's rate limits on DNS failure.